tommyli03/citylink_data/README.md

+# An Assessment of the Impact of the Baltimore Red Line on Job Accessibility

+This is the codebase accompanying our report [An Assessment of the Impact of the Baltimore Red Line on Job Accessibility]().

+## The working group
+- [Yangxinyu Xie](https://xieyangxinyu.github.io), PhD Candidate, Department of Statistics, University of Pennsylvania
+- [James Pizzurro](https://aries.dcmetrohero.com/faq#about), ARIES for Transit Project
+- [Fadil Santosa](https://snfagora.jhu.edu/person/fadil-santosa/), Professor, Department of Applied Mathematics and Statistics, Johns Hopkins University
+- [Elizabeth O’Reilly](https://sites.google.com/view/eliza-oreilly/home), Assistant Professor, Department of Applied Mathematics and Statistics, Johns Hopkins University

+We acknowledge the contributions of the following individuals to this report:
+- Adam Lee, Energage
+- Craig Gross, Michigan State University
+- Kethaki Varadan, Lawrence Livermore National Laboratory
+- Meghan Weil Latshaw, Associate Scientist, Johns Hopkins University
+- Eliora Bard, Howard County Community College
+- Thomas Li, Johns Hopkins University

 ## Requirements

 We use poetry for maintaining package dependencies.
 In particular, we use Python 3.10.
 Dependency can be installed using the following command: